unsw-se3011/SENG3011_weneedREST/Reports/Final_Report/Final_Report.md

 #### Backend ####

-**back end boys pls write ur problems here**

 For web scraping, the description of the report had encoding issues where it would display characters that did not match the UTF-16 character set.
 For example, characters in the report would display text such as`/X00` in the description.

+For the API, issues with the endpoints were becoming more complicated.
+Due to a lack of proficiency with Flask-Restplus API's I was not able to make the API endpoints in accordance to the specification.
+After a thorough read through of the documentation, use of namespaces, Classes (manager/mediator design pattern), marshal module and other improvements I was able to completly refractor the code and reduce code significantly.

 For machine learning, it was a very difficult task to use the data from the specification to predict future outbreaks.
 One issue was data quality.
 There were no features that had a high correlation to disease outbreaks spreading, instead, showing features that measure the impact of the outbreak.
 Thus, the model had a 10% accuracy *with high variance* and had a *lower accuracy rate* on the training data than the test data.
 This could be due to the low sample size in the test data.
 Being able to accurately convert disease cluster locations on an Image to geojson data for the Google Maps API to read was also a difficult task.
 Another issue was time which was largely spent training the model and debugging.

 #### Frontend ####